 Since the start of the FedEx Cup in 2007, the tournament was played on the Blue Monster at Doral as part of the early season Florida Swing.
-However, last year the tournament moved to Club de Golf Chapultepec in Mexico City as part of a seven year agreement until 2023.
+However, in 2017 the tournament moved to Club de Golf Chapultepec in Mexico City as part of a seven year agreement.

 Historically Club de Golf Chapultepec is an important golf site as the original and primary site for the Mexican Open from 1944-1960.
 Since then, the club has hosted the competition on four occasions in the modern era (1974, 1981, 1991 & 2014).